smooll-d/dotsetup/README.md

 - Tracking of the time it took to finish setup (v1.0.0)
 - Option to dry run the script before actually committing (`--dry-run`, v1.0.0)
 - Running from one script and letting dotsetup download everything (v1.1.0)
+- Download of dotfiles if it hasn't been downloaded already (v1.2.1)

 Planned features include: